JasonCharamis/RAxML-NG-and-Friends/README.md

 http://etetoolkit.org/

 **To run this fully automated pipeline using Docker containers use the following commands**:
+**Docker requires sudo rights.**
 1. git clone https://github.com/JasonCharamis/Snakemake-workflow-for-RAxML-NG-based-phylogenetic-analysis.git
-2. cd Snakemake-workflow-for-RAxML-NG-based-phylogenetic-analysis/workflow/ && docker build .
+2. cd Snakemake-workflow-for-RAxML-NG-based-phylogenetic-analysis/workflow/ && sudo docker build -t automated_phylogenetic_analysis:latest .
 3. Travel to the directory where you have the desired fasta files (better only those)
-4. docker run -it -v `pwd`:/workflow -w /workflow automated_phylogenetic_analysis snakemake --use-conda --snakefile Snakemake-workflow-for-RAxML-NG-based-phylogenetic-  analysis/workflow/Snakefile --cores 20
+4. sudo docker run -it -v `pwd`:/workflow -w /workflow automated_phylogenetic_analysis:latest snakemake --use-conda --snakefile Snakemake-workflow-for-RAxML-NG-based-phylogenetic-analysis/workflow/Snakefile --cores 20

-The last step may require sudo rights.
 Of course, to customize the run edit the config/config.yaml file.

 That's it!
 The pipeline will run automatically.